dletterle/kickstarter-analysis/README.md

 	![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/99268646/154607482-c6237c13-b4de-4885-84c4-6dd420199e3c.png)

 #Deliverable 2

+A new sheet "Outcomes Based on Goals" was created within Kickstarter_Challenge.xlsx The following columns were created: Goal, Number of Successful, Number Failed, Number Canceled, Total Projects, Percentage Failed, Percentage Canceled
+The "Goal" column was created with dollar-range amounts The table was populated through "COUNTIFS()"
+The data was checked through "sum" of the created table with "COUNTIFS(>=0)"

 Data was downloaded and properly saved in Excel Rows,columns, sheet names and data type were appropriately noted